Xre0uS/KiD/rpc.md

     ![alt text](resources/rpc_images/TurnOffNLA.PNG)

     Now It will be turned off.
-    You can use Number 4 command to check if it worked.
+    Use Number 4 command to check if it worked.

       Image is seen below:

       ![alt text](resources/rpc_images/TurnedOffNLA.PNG)

 6. Since now it is off, we can connect using our normal shell in our own machine.
-    You can use the command in Kali Linux Shell to connect:-
+    Ue the command in Kali Linux Shell to connect:-

     `rdesktop <IP ADDRESS> -u <Username> -p <Usermame's Password>`